mneils-9/ac-group3-final-project/README.md

 This [page](https://projects.fivethirtyeight.com/2020-nfl-predictions/) by _fivethirtyeight_ shows their game predictions which are predicted based on their Elo model.
 This Elo model is formulated by looking at their head-to-head results ([full explanation](https://fivethirtyeight.com/methodology/how-our-nfl-predictions-work/)).

+This [Data] (https://www.kaggle.com/tobycrabtree/nfl-scores-and-betting-data) by _Spreadspoke_ shows National Football League (NFL) game results since 1966 with betting odds information since 1979.
+People who are into betting in Football can get a better understanding of their own statistical anyalysis and increased their betting outcomes by looking at this dataset.

 ## Data Driven Questions this Project aims to Answer

 - How did having no fans affect home field advantage?